rumos-io/gears/README.md

 pagination: null
 ```

-The balance is set at 34 in a hard coded genesis structure.
+The balance is set at 34 in the genesis file.

 4. Import the key corresponding to the above address into gaiad: